capactio/capact/docs/tutorial/content-creation/README.md

 ## Update TypeInstance

-During the Confluence installation there was created a database user "confluence".
-You may want to change a password for this user.
+During the Confluence installation a database user "confluence" was created.
+You may want to change the password for this user.
 Let's do this.

 First we need to create an Interface and a Type for user input: